-- 1. The City Council can approve the request for rezoning from Agricultural (A) to Suburban Residential Medium Density (FS-RM), and Residential High Density (RH), as proposed by the rezoning request, including the Master Plan, with the signed Zoning Agreement. - 2.
-The City Council can deny the request for rezoning from Agricultural (A) to Suburban Residential Medium Density (FS-RM) and Residential High Density (RH), including the Master Plan, if the Council finds that the City's regulations and policies are not met. - 3.
-The Council can defer action on this request and refer it back to City staff and/or the applicant for additional information.
+- 1. The Planning and Zoning Commission can recommend that the City Council approve the request for rezoning from Agricultural (A) to Suburban Residential Medium Density (FS-RM), and Residential High Density (RH), as proposed by the rezoning request, including the Master Plan. - 2.
+The Planning and Zoning Commission can recommend that the City Council deny the request for rezoning from Agricultural (A) to Suburban Residential Medium Density (FS-RM) and Residential High Density (RH), including the Master Plan, if the Commission finds that the City's regulations and policies are not met. - 3.
+The Planning and Zoning Commission can defer action on this request and refer it back to City staff and/or the applicant for additional information.

-MANAGER'S RECOMMENDED ACTION:
+RECOMMENDED ACTION:

 At the time of the LUPP Amendment, staff focused on the discussion of housing variety, building types, and transitions to adjacent properties during the evaluation of the site.
-Staff believes the proposed rezoning and its master plan have met the interest of establishing the housing types that are intended for development on the site, the desired transportation connections, and planned open spaces and transitions.
-Staff believes supporting rezoning of the site is appropriate based upon the Land Use Policy Plan goals, objectives and policies, and land use designations.
+Staff believes the proposed rezoning and its master plan has met the interest of establishing the housing types that are intended for the development on the site, the desired transportation connections, and planned open spaces and transitions.
+Staff believes that support the rezoning of the site is appropriate based upon the Land Use Policy Plan goals, objectives and policies, and land use designations.
 The rezoning will allow for needed multi-family housing options to be developed near large employment areas of the City in the nearby Research Park and the College of Veterinary Medicine Campus.

-Therefore, it is the recommendation of the City Manager that the City Council accept Alternative #1, thereby approving the request for rezoning from Agricultural (A) to Suburban Residential Medium Density (FS-RM), and Residential High Density (RH), including the Master Plan, with the signed Zoning Agreement.
+Therefore, it is the recommendation of the Department of Planning and Housing that the Planning and Zoning Commission act in accordance with Alternative #1, which is to recommend that the City Council approve the request for rezoning from Agricultural (A) to Suburban Residential Medium Density (FS-RM), and Residential High Density (RH), including the Master Plan.